Understanding asset classes

 Key points:

 Spreading your super across different types of assets is called diversification.
-Diversification can help reduce the risk of your super having negative returns.
+Diversification can help reduce the amount of money you could lose if one investment or asset class performs poorly.
 This is because not all investments and asset classes perform in the same way at the same time.
 For example, if one asset class has negative returns, other asset classes may still have positive returns.

 All of our diversified investment options are invested across a range of asset classes.